 Odds are, they don't want to be thinking about their to-do list after hours, either.
 Additionally, remove email notifications from coming through on your phone and mute Slack during off hours.
 You won't be tempted to peek, and fewer notifications will help you feel less busy.

-When you do set aside some time to get away, prepare before vacations by making it easy for a few team members watch your cases -- close what you can, make notes, delegate, and when you're off, be off.
+When you do set aside some time to get away, prepare before vacations by making it easy for a few team members to watch your cases -- close what you can, make notes, delegate, and when you're off, be off.
 Don't be the rep who brings your laptop on vacation.

-2. Chunk your day into manageable pieces.
+4. Chunk your day into manageable pieces.

 Split your day into hour-long, or half-hour long sections and set small goals for each of them.
 Taking one case every half hour sounds a lot easier than taking 14 in seven hours.
 It also helps you pace yourself so you're not front-loading or back-loading your day.

 When you plan your day out each morning, make sure to give yourself some follow up time that's not your lunch break.
 This allows you to power through those responses without worrying about anything new coming in.
 Whittling down your inbox can do wonders to your sanity, and will help you prioritize cases as new information rolls in.

-3. Set a distant, but attainable goal for the future.
+6. Set a distant, but attainable goal for the future.

 In addition to setting small daily or weekly goals, setting a professional goal for yourself is going to be paramount in any position you have, and it's no different in support.

-Whether you're gunning for a position in Product after a year, or looking hit a certain yearly metric, make a plan and write it down.
+Whether you're gunning for a position in Product after a year, or looking to hit a certain yearly metric, make a plan and write it down.
 Setting your sights on something a little beyond your current role will help motivate you to get through the grind.
 It will also show motivation and company-mindedness, which look really good come the time to move up or make a lateral movement in a new department.